mathspp/mathspp/pages/talks_/_talks/text.md

 ## 🎙️ Talks

 This table lists the talks I've given at Python conferences and meetups.
-Whenever possible, I include a link to the original session page, to the recording of the talk, and to the main reference I used when creating the talk.
+You can also find links to the recording or written references, when available.

 | Date | Conference | Talk title | Watch | Reference |
 | :- | :- | :- | :- | :- |